oxkitsune/DL2/blogpost.md

 Autoregressive methods are used to predict sequences by conditioning on previous predictions.
 In the context of dose prediction, autoregression helps in model dependencies between different slices of the predicted dose.
 These slices could be axial slices (across X, Y or Z) or can be along the beam eye view (BEV) axes, which correspond to the directions of the various radiation beams.
 There are multiple approaches to incorporating autoregression in this context.

 #### 1. Autoregressive input masking
 In the first method, an additional channel is added to the model input, which is a masked 3D dose.
-Thus, the input is a concatentation of CT, PTV, OAR and the masked 3D dose:
+Thus, the input is a concatentation of CT, PTVs, OARs and the masked 3D dose:

-$$x = [CT, PTV, OAR, Mask],$$
+$$x = [CT, PTVs, OARs, Mask],$$

 where $Mask$ is the masked 3D dose.
 Based on this input, the model predicts a small slice of the dose at each step.
 The prediction is formulated as: